DIDSR/DICaugment/docs/source/bbox_augmentation.rst

 albumentations_3d
 ~~~~~~~~~~~~~~~~~

-``albumentations_3d`` is the internal format for Albumentations3D that uses the same coordinates annotation formats as pascal_voc_3d but is normalized by the height, width, and depth of the image.
+``albumentations_3d`` is the internal format for dicaugment that uses the same coordinates annotation formats as pascal_voc_3d but is normalized by the height, width, and depth of the image.
 Coordinates of the example bounding box in this format are ``[265 / 512, 211 / 512, 0 / 64, 310 / 512, 257 / 512, 20 / 64]`` which simplifies to ``[0.5176, 0.4121, 0, 0.6055, 0.502, 0.3125]``.